appdev-projects/if-statements-chapter/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-conditionals_rps.rb should output 'You lose!' given the input 'paper'
+conditionals_rps.rb should output 'You lost!' given the input 'paper'

 conditionals_palindrome.rb should output 'true' given the input 'HanNah'